How Reality Is Changing for Destination Marketers

 Planning the perfect vacation can be stressful.
 With so many destinations, places to stay, and things to do, the possibilities are endless.
 AR and VR now play a role throughout the vacation journey, taking some of the guesswork out and helping immerse travelers in realities they could never dream of before.
 A few examples:

-Pre-trip Planning and Decision Making – Local travel and tourism bureaus are tapping into AR to educate and enrich the experiences of travelers.
+Local travel and tourism bureaus are tapping into AR to educate and enrich the experiences of travelers.
 Visit Orlando’s groundbreaking mobile app combines AR and AI technology through IBM Watson to create a virtual concierge, which provides local recommendations from other travelers and lets guests explore their surroundings.
+USA Today has featured sponsored stories in 360° VR to promote must-see (and hard-to-get-to) locations in Cuba and Australia.

-Booking Travel – Travelers can now better understand what they are booking.
+Travelers can now better understand what they are booking.
 App in the Air is an example of how AR apps can be used for more practical purposes.
 It not only helps users find flights to book but also shows a plane’s seats at true scale.
 Travelers can then decide which option will have the best size, legroom, and comfort for them.

-Navigating a New City or Experience – A big part of travel is knowing where to go when you get to your destination.
+A big part of travel is knowing where to go when you get to your destination.
 Bus Times London uses AR to help you find the nearest bus stop.
 Skadi is a guide that maps routes and offers suggestions to skiers based on their skill, adventurousness, and preferences.

-Breaking Down Language Barriers – Getting around a country when you aren’t fluent in the language can be difficult.
+Getting around a country when you aren’t fluent in the language can be difficult.
 Google Lens integrates Google search technology with AR to both translate and give details on a traveler’s surroundings.
 The applications of new realities for travel and tourism marketing are just breaking the surface; the ways the technology can enhance and educate traveler experiences are endless.
-Projections say AR will outpace VR in future years and has the potential to be a $50B industry by 2021.

 One reason for this is that VR keeps users tethered to a headset or technology, while AR can be used through various forms and applications, which contributes to its novelty and mobility for travel.

 How to Get the Most Out of AR/VR for Destination Marketing